 - 12.4.3.
 Apartment buildings adjacent to Highway 401 and east of the Environmental Protection Area will have a minimum height of 6 storeys and a maximum height of 8 storeys. - 12.4.4.
+Notwithstanding Policy 12.4.3, Special Needs Housing within the High Density Residential designation will have a minimum height of 4 storeys. - 12.4.5.
 Development on lands designated High Density Residential shall have a minimum net density of 60 units per net hectare.